WardLordRuby/scriptedSheepshead-TTS/README.md

 This is my first large coding project, feedback is always appreciated.
 Work in progress

 ### Next features to be added:
 * Automate take trick event
-* Add Partner:Call Ace Variant to settings window
 * Create UI and code a call panel
 * Implement onSave to save players custom settings